EngFlow-Academy/bzlmod-bootcamp/README.md

 system for configuring [external dependencies][] to the new [Bazel modules][] system, a.k.a. __Bzlmod__.

+It also shows how to:

+- Solve common problems that arise when migrating to newer Bazel versions
+- Implement the "hub repo" pattern to better encapsulate toolchains and their dependencies
+- Maintain compatibility with a wide range of Bazel versions and dependency versions
+- Write and run tests to validate rule behaviors, including failure behaviors
+- Write and run tests to validate version compatibility contracts

 ## Rationale

 Bzlmod is available in Bazel 7 and 8, and [is the only system available in the upcoming Bazel 9 release][bzlmod-only].
 In fact, the latest [rolling releases of Bazel][rolling] have already removed legacy `WORKSPACE` support, so projects must already fully support Bzlmod to use them.

 _Note: [Bzlmod is available to a limited extent in Bazel 6][bzlmod-bazel-6], but it's missing several important features, such as [use_repo_rule][].
 It's worth